Generic Name: Melphalan hydrochloride

-Melphalan Hydrochloride for Injection is supplied as a sterile, nonpyrogenic, freeze-dried powder.
-Each single-use vial contains Melphalan hydrochloride equivalent to 50 mg Melphalan and the inactive ingredient povidone 20 mg.
-Melphalan Hydrochloride for Injection is reconstituted using the sterile diluent provided.
+Melphalan hydrochloride for injection is supplied as a sterile, nonpyrogenic, freeze-dried powder.
+Each single-use vial contains Melphalan hydrochloride equivalent to 50 mg Melphalan and 20 mg povidone.
+Melphalan hydrochloride for injection is reconstituted using the sterile diluent provided.
 Each vial of sterile diluent contains sodium citrate 0.2 g, propylene glycol 6.0 mL, ethanol (96%) 0.52 mL, and Water for Injection to a total of 10 mL.
-Melphalan Hydrochloride for Injection is administered intravenously.
+Melphalan hydrochloride for injection is administered intravenously.

 Melphalan - Clinical Pharmacology

 Melphalan is an alkylating agent of the bischloroethylamine type.
 As a result, its cytotoxicity appears to be related to the extent of its interstrand cross-linking with DNA, probably by binding at the N7 position of guanine.
 Like other bifunctional alkylating agents, it is active against both resting and rapidly dividing tumor cells.